vaadin/vaadin-mcp/docs-ingestion/README.md

 - Clones or pulls the latest Vaadin documentation from GitHub
 - Parses AsciiDoc files with custom front matter
-- Processes AsciiDoc content to Markdown using a custom approach:
+- Processes AsciiDoc content to Markdown using a robust approach:
-  - Processing includes before conversion
+  - Uses asciidoctor-reducer to handle includes
   - Uses asciidoctor.js to handle conditionals and other directives
   - Converts to Markdown using downdoc
 - Implements a semantic chunking strategy based on heading structure: